 The first ad of the series was simple and struck a chord with tier 1 & 2 audiences alike.

 In our opinion, the ulterior motive behind the specificity of the audience was to capture their aspirational mindset to sell the brand.
 The aspirational value is purely based on the lines of the audience’s lifestyle and not directly associated with alcohol.
-The sophistication of the real-life elements in its situational advertising which are brought out by the production design – the locations, costumes and well-groomed actors – give it a premium feel which is why these ideas work.
+The sophistication of the real-life elements in its situational advertising which are brought out by the brand design – the locations, costumes and well-groomed actors – give it a premium feel which is why these ideas work.

 The success of this campaign emerged from keeping the ideas simple and consistent.
 O&M has carried the 17-year legacy forward gracefully, barring a few hiccups.
 The messaging has stayed the same with a straightforward tone in highlighting a slice of life picturing the modern-day man.
 They have stayed consistent down to the last detail – with the music and creating an awkward or sticky situation for the male protagonist- regardless of the context of the story.